 The ProSe Application Server can provide a path preference for ProSe Services to UDR as specified in clause 6.2.5 and this may be used by PCF for path selection policy generation and update as specified in clause 6.2.2.

 NOTE 2: ProSe Application Server can use QoS Sustainability analytics defined in TS 23.288 [8] to determine the path preference.

-The UE may use the provisioned path selection policy to select the appropriate communication path.
+The UE may use the provisioned path selection policy to select the appropriate communication path for all or specific ProSe services.

 UE operation related to the path selection for ProSe service is as follows: